Two of the biggest water wasters are;

-These tips will help your garden and lawn survive long dry spell of hot weather without wasting water
+tips on this page will help your garden and lawn survive long dry spell of hot weather without wasting water

 A great way to keep moisture in your soil is to mulch it.
-Anything from grass clippings, kitchen waste to leafs, in fact anything that was once green and alive can be used as a mulch, the sort of stuff I have listed on my, how to make compost page, helps preserve moisture and will put nutrients back into the soil.
-Newspaper, sacking and cardboard also make useful mulches
+Anything from grass clippings, green kitchen waste and leaves, in fact anything that was once green and alive can be used as a mulch.
+The sort of stuff I have listed here, how to make compost will help preserve moisture and put nutrients back into the soil.
+Newspaper, sacking and cardboard also make useful mulches.

 Spacing plants in dry conditions.